Gift-Ojeabulu/Gift-Ojeabulu/README.md

 ### Hi there 👋

 My Name is Gift Ojeabulu.
 I am a Data Scientist.
-I combine my knowledge of software and data science to build data driven products that can solve problems.
+I combine my software and data science knowledge to build data-driven products that solve problems.

  Languages: Python, SQL, JavaScript.

 - I’m currently leading the documentation for the open source data tool [Slik Wrangler](https://github.com/AdesholaAfolabi/slik_python_package)
-- 👯I’m looking to collaborate on open source ML projects, Writing books on Data science, Machine learning, Python, data community and MLOps.
+- 👯I’m looking to collaborate on open-source ML projects, Writing books on Data Science, Machine learning, Python, data community and MLOps.
 - 💬 Ask me about OSS, Community Building, Machine Learning and Data Science.
-- �Outside work, I'm a Community Advocate who is passionate about democratizing data knowledge to everyone and constantly providing guidance to enthusiast on how to navigate and transition in the data science space.
+- �Outside work, I'm a Community Advocate who is passionate about democratizing data knowledge to everyone and constantly providing guidance to enthusiasts on how to navigate and transition in the data science space.

 Latest Updates:
 * I became the co-founder and community lead for [Data Community Africa](https://twitter.com/datafestafrica)